SebastianMarrero/SAAS-Churn-Analysis-Project/README.md

 **Churn Value Make-up**
 0 (Non Churn) - 52.63%;
 1 (Churn) - 47.37%;
-- Minimal Skew in Churn values.
+- Minimal Skew in Churn values make-up.
-- Essential to know for adequate and effective modeling techniques.
+- Essential to know for adequate and effective modeling technique.

 ### Logistic Regression
-- predicted churn rate accurately over 71% of the time.
+- Predicted churn rate accurately over 71% of the time.
 - Caught 77% of all real churners — strong recall.
-- Solid overall balance between false positives and false negatives.
+- Solid overall balance between false positives and false negatives - a primary indicator of an adequately-fitted model.

-#### Logistic Regression Coefficients
+#### Logistic Regression coefficient calculation analysis
 - Churn is mostly driven by elevated support calls (2.206015), delayed payments (0.898523), and inactivity (0.522829).
-Meanwhile, customers who spend more (1.402743), use the platform frequently (-0.127561), or have longer tenure (-0.133455) are significantly less likely to churn.
+Meanwhile, customers who spend more (-1.402743), use the platform frequently (-0.127561), or have longer tenure (-0.133455) are significantly less likely to churn.
-- Age (+0.43) had a modest positive effect, while Gender (–0.57) indicated a lower churn likelihood for males (assuming label encoding).
+- Age (0.43) had a modest positive effect, while Gender (–0.57) indicated a lower churn likelihood for males (assuming label encoding).
 - Subscription Type and Contract Length showed minimal predictive influence in the current model.
-- These insights can guide retention campaigns that prioritize high-risk exhibiting the risk factors users and reinforce loyalty among engaged and high-value customers.
+- These insights can guide retention campaigns that prioritize customers exhibiting risk factors and reinforce loyalty among engaged and high-value customers.

 ### Random Forest Classifier (non-tuned)
-- predicted churn rate accurately over 55% (rounded up ~ .54502) of the time - an esitimate comparable to a random guess.
+- predicted churn rate accurately over 55% (rounded up ~ .54502) of the time - an estimate comparable to a random guess.
 - Exhibits strong recall at 95% but subpar precision at 50%, indicating the model correctly identifies most of the churners but misclassifies non-churners at a rate comparable to randomly guessing.
-- Random Forest Classifier misclassifies many loyal customers as churners, an insight that could result in wasteful expenditure of retention resources that could damage relationships.
+- Such a gross over-estimation in churn rate and misclassification could result in wasteful expenditure of retention resources and damaged relationships.

 ### Random Forest Classifier (tuned)
-- Adjusted the hyperparameters to improve performance and achieve a more accurate ROC Curve and AUM estimates.
+- Adjusted the hyperparameters (max_depth, main_samples_split, class_weight='balanced'), min_samples_leaf) to improve performance and achieve a more optimal ROC Curve and AUM estimates.
 - Tuninng our model ensures reduction in negative effects of overfitting and improvement in generalization.
 - Our tuned model predicted churn rate accurately over 56% (~.55520) of the time - an infinitesimal difference compared to our non-tuned model.
 -  Exhibits slightly weaker recall at 93% and the same precision at 50%.